 - Make sure the exchange follows the rules in your country.
 This can help protect your money.

-- Look for licenses or certifications that show the exchange is regulated.
+- I’d advise looking for licenses or certifications that show the exchange is regulated.

 - A compliant exchange is usually safer and more trustworthy.